whentotrade/Noggle.TikaOnDotNet/Readme.md

 [![NuGet version](https://badge.fury.io/nu/Noggle.TikaOnDotNet.Text.svg)](https://badge.fury.io/nu/Noggle.TikaOnDotNet.Text)

-This project is an individual fork and extension of [TikaOnDotNet](https://github.com/KevM/tikaondotnet).
-It has upgraded .NET, Visual Stuio, FAKE And NUnit3 framwork dependencies as well as using a newer Tika java version.
-There have been additional individual feature upgrades.

 The project provides a simple wrapper around the [Tika](http://tika.apache.org/) Java text extraction library.

 This project produces two nugets: